Save the Children Launches Search-and-Rescue Ship in Deadly Mediterranean

 When they arrive in Italy, refugees and migrants need food, shelter, legal advice, health services and protection from traffickers.
 Many have had horrific experiences on the long journey to Italy — starvation and abuse at the hands of gangs, long journeys on foot through the desert, rape and torture.
 Unaccompanied children are the most vulnerable.

 Miles added: "Leaders must increase resettlement and offer humanitarian visas for refugees.
-September’s migration summit, co-hosted by U.S. President Barack Obama, is a political opportunity for change which must not be wasted.
+September’s migration summit, co-hosted by U.S. President Barack Obama, is a political opportunity for change that must not be wasted.

 To donate to Save the Children’s search and rescue ship visit: www.savethechildren.org/rescue-at-sea